 Today, only the ruins remain, but they are enough to give one a glimpse into the town's rich past.

-There was also once an Arab fortress on La Rocca.
+La Rocca also once had an Arab fortress.
 The ruins of the Norman castle that followed it still stand at the top.

 The top can be reached from the junction where the path to Diana's temple turns.
 Just take a turn in the other direction.
 The sign there says "Castello".